Frequently asked questions

 You can email our staff at firstname.lastname@example.org or call 020 7586 9668 to make any changes or to request a refund.

-Travelers arriving in the UK from the Government’s green list countries do not need to self-isolate but are required to take a Day 2 PCR test.
+Travelers arriving in the UK who are fully vaccinated do not need to self-isolate but are required to take a Day 2 PCR test.
 This needs to be taken on or before day 2 following your arrival.
 (Day 0 is the day you arrive in the UK).
 If this test is positive you will be required to self-isolate for ten days and your test will be sent for genome testing to check for variants.

 Results are issued within 48 hours of receipt at the laboratory.
 (Lord’s Pharmacy are reliant on the laboratory processing times which occasionally where there is unprecedented demand cannot be guaranteed)

-Currently, all international arrivals to England on the Government’s amber list need to self isolate for ten days and take a Covid-19 PCR on or before Day 2 of arrival (Day 0 is the day you arrive in the UK) and another test on or after day 8 of arrival.
+International arrivals who are not vaccinated with a UK approved vaccine or are partially vaccinated need to self isolate for ten days and take a Covid-19 PCR on or before Day 2 of arrival (Day 0 is the day you arrive in the UK) and another test on or after day 8 of arrival.

 If your Day 2 PCR test is positive you will be required to self-isolate for 10 days and your test will be sent for genome testing for variants.